pastchick3/agile-C/README.md

 How we solve this problem is to add a little heuristic.
 Specifically, after Agile-C first converges, it will try to resolve each unknown symbol again, ignoring all undetermined type bounds.If doing so does make the type of this symbol clear, Agile-C will try to rerun the resolving process again until it converges again, which also makes sure the type produced by heuristic is indeed compatible with all constraints.

-For example, `m` is bounded by a numerical literal (`byte`) and `n`.
+For example, `m` is bounded by a numerical literal (`Byte`) and `n`.
 Now we ignore `n`, then `m` is determined to be `Byte`, and the resolving process will start again.

 <!-- omit in toc -->
 ### Handle Special Cases

-The six steps we just talks about can handle a large set of programs, but there are still some special cases that need extra processing.
+The six steps we just talk about can handle a large set of programs, but there are still some special cases that need extra processing.

 - Infix Expression